CiscoDevNet/cloud-cml/documentation/AWS.md

 Create this policy in the same way as the S3 access policy, name it accordingly as 'cml-kms-access'.
 It can be referenced by the cml_terraform user below.
 It might be required to limit the resource where this policy should be applied to.
 The above example uses a wild-card.

-With the default settings on AWS,  setting the`enable_ebs_encryption` to true in the aws section of `config.yml`, default KMS keys will be used, so there is no need for an extra IAM policy.
+With the default settings on AWS, setting the `enable_ebs_encryption` to true in the aws section of `config.yml`, default KMS keys will be used, so there is no need for an extra IAM policy.

-It is required, however, when custom KSM keys are used on AWS; in such a case, the TF user needs to have access to those via IAM policy.
+It is required, however, when custom KMS keys are used on AWS; in such a case, the TF user needs to have access to those via IAM policy.

 > [!NOTE]
 >